 List your Events

-To list your local event on the HCOC Calendar, please call the Jan at the Chamber at 235-7740, email information to: firstname.lastname@example.org, or fax the information to 235-8766.
+To list your local event on the website, please email information to: firstname.lastname@example.org.
 Activities are updated as new events come in.